wellatleastitried/SecurityPlus/README.md

 7. Actions and Objective: The attacker takes actions to achieve their goals, such as data exfiltration, data destruction, or encryption for ransom
 ### Threat Vectors
   - Viruses: Usually require a host file and user interaction
-    - Fileless viruses do not need a host
+    - File-less viruses do not need a host
   - Worms: A memory resident type of malware that can self-propagate and does not need a host file
   - Trojans: Present themselves as a desirable application or tool, yet contain malware
   - PUPs/PUAs (Potentially Unwanted Programs/Applications): Software that is installed in addition to the app the user has chosen.
-Sometimes called grayware, as it is not always malicious
+Sometimes called gray-ware, as it is not always malicious
   - Other threat classifications can be determined by the payload.
 (A RAT, a Remote Access Trojan, can be delivered by a Trojan)
+### Command Line Tools
+TODO
+### Attack Frameworks
+TODO
 ### Unauthorized Access
   - Backdoor: Network software that opens a port on the compromised system.
 The host then "listens" for traffic on that port and allows access to the system, bypassing all of the installed authentication methods
   - RATs: A type of backdoor software that allows covert administrative access to a system